-Domingo Limber Pine will grow to be about 25 feet tall at maturity, with a spread of 15 feet.
-It has a low canopy with a typical clearance of 1 foot from the ground, and should not be planted underneath power lines.
-It grows at a medium rate, and under ideal conditions can be expected to live to a ripe old age of 100 years or more; think of this as a heritage tree for future generations!
+Vanderwolf's Pyramid Pine will grow to be about 50 feet tall at maturity, with a spread of 20 feet.
+It has a low canopy with a typical clearance of 5 feet from the ground, and should not be planted underneath power lines.
+It grows at a slow rate, and under ideal conditions can be expected to live to a ripe old age of 100 years or more; think of this as a heritage tree for future generations!

 This tree does best in full sun to partial shade.
 It prefers dry to average moisture levels with very well-drained soil, and will often die in standing water.
 It is considered to be drought-tolerant, and thus makes an ideal choice for xeriscaping or the moisture-conserving landscape.
 It is not particular as to soil type or pH.
-It is highly tolerant of urban pollution and will even thrive in inner city environments.
+It is somewhat tolerant of urban pollution.
 This is a selection of a native North American species.